gushakov/axon-multi/README.md

 There are several modules, they are standalone Spring Boot applications or libraries:

 - `common`: module containing configuration (Maven dependencies) common to other modules
-- `core`: module with all commands and event shared by other modules
+- `core`: module with all commands and events shared by other modules
 - `db`: H2 file database running as a TCP server
 - `address`: microservice around "address" aggregate
 - `person`: microservice around "person" aggregate
 - `saga`: Saga implementation of a business transaction (private address assignment)

 ### Axon configuration